 So let’s talk about butter chicken (chicken makhani) for a minute.
 It’s my all time favourite curry to order when we go out for Indian food.
 It’s so creamy and comforting.

 I originally had butter chicken at a curry restaurant near my parent’s house and theirs is still probably my favourite version.
+With this recipe I wanted to get the flavours of butter chicken but keep it vegetarian.
+Of course it’s not authentic but I promise it tastes really good!

 WHAT’S SO GOOD ABOUT THIS CREAMY CAULIFLOWER CURRY RECIPE?